Try this classic Pilates mat sequence for March MATness (or any month this year)

 While March shines a spotlight on Pilates, we need to remember all year long that the benefits of Pilates are vast.
 There is mounting research that Pilates indeed supports a number of pathologies, postural issues, and is an effective method for whole body strengthening helpful to all bodies at any age.
 Just a few of the benefits we can enjoy as a result of practicing Pilates include increased core strength, stability, flexibility, and mobility.
 All things that move us through our daily lives with ease.

 It doesn’t need to be March for you to try Pilates!
-MOVE Wellness offers livestream Pilates classes and private training sessions year-round.
-Contact us today and sign up for an introductory private session or start a FREE 14 day trial of our livestream classes.
+MOVE Wellness offers Pilates classes and private training sessions all year round.
+Join us in-person at our Ann Arbor, Michigan studio, or online with MOVE On Demand and MOVE Livestream.
+Contact us today to sign up for an introductory private session or start a FREE 14 day trial of our livestream classes.
 We can help you design a Pilates program to help you meet your individual needs and goals for March and beyond!